na-596/PCAP-Downloader-API/README.md

 ## Operation Status Note

 The **Graphical User Interface (`gui.py`) will still launch and run** using `customtkinter`, demonstrating the application's client-side structure and responsiveness.
-However, its core functions—querying Athena, fetching portfolio tokens, and downloading data from ElasticSearch—will **obviously fail** because all required authentication tokens and endpoints have been intentionally removed and replaced with placeholder environment variables.
+However, its core functions, querying Athena, fetching portfolio tokens, and downloading data from ElasticSearch, will obviously fail because all required authentication tokens and endpoints have been intentionally removed and replaced with placeholder environment variables.

 ---